 How Dangerous Are Dusky Pygmy Rattlesnakes?

 Dusky Pygmy rattlers have cytotoxic venom.
 By definition, cytotoxic venom destroys the body’s cells.
 It contains digestive enzymes that disrupt blood flow and prevent blood from clotting.
 Luckily, these snakes produce a small venom yield.
 Dusky Pygmy Rattlesnake bites are painful.
 But there has never been a human fatality caused by one.
-But any pygmy rattlesnake bite victim should still receive prompt medical attention.
+However, any pygmy rattlesnake bite victim should still receive prompt medical attention.

 Eastern Coral Snake (Harlequin Coral)